 These settings are great if you know what type of light is in the scene.
 But if the lighting is complex or uncertain, it is best to use Auto White Balance.

 Auto mode analyses the scene looking for a neutral grey.
 This is a shade without color.
 It will use this shade to select appropriate white balance settings.
 This can be fooled, or there may not be a neutral shade in the scene.
 But you can also adjust color temperatures later.

 Most editing programs let you adjust the tones in your photos.
 You will have the most flexibility if you shoot in raw.
 In Lightroom Classic, white balance is in Develop Module under the Basic panel.
 By default, Lightroom will use the temperature selected by your camera.
 It will label it ‘As Shot.’

 Lightroom also has an eyedropper tool.
-Select the eyedropper and hover over the colours in your image to find a neutral grey.
-A colour panel appears to show you the range of colours around the selected pixels.
+Select the eyedropper and hover over the colors in your image to find a neutral grey.
+A color panel appears to show you the range of colors around the selected pixels.
 Click to adjust the WB.